2011 southern Israel cross-border attacks: Responsibility

-According to SITE a group calling itself Ansar Jerusalem claimed responsibility for the attack.
+According to SITE a group calling itself Ansar Bait al-Maqdis claimed responsibility for the attack.
 Nevertheless, Israel stated that it possesses evidence that indicate that the attacks were orchestrated by the Popular Resistance Committees (PRC) in Gaza.

 The (PRC) denied any involvement in the attack, though they praised it.
 According to PRC spokesman, "The occupation wants to pin this operation on us in order to escape its own internal problems".
 According to Haaretz, there is doubt in Gaza, that members of the Popular Resistance Committees were behind the attack.
 The Egyptian daily Al-Masry Al-Youm reported that Egyptian security forces identified three of those responsible for the attack as Egyptians.

 Hamas, which governs Gaza, also denied involvement.
 Sky News quoted Hamas spokesman Taher al-Nunu as saying: "The Palestinian government denies the accusations made by Barak about the operation in Eilat and affirms that there is no relation between the Gaza Strip and what happened near Eilat."
 Hamas did, however, "praise" the attack.

-The Washington Times reported that US intelligence agencies linked Al Qaeda to the attack, claiming that either the PRC or the Gaza-based Jaish al Islam carried out the attacks.
+The Washington Times reported that US intelligence agencies linked Al-Qaeda to the attack, claiming that either the PRC or the Gaza-based Jaish al Islam carried out the attacks.